xorbitsai/inference/doc/source/index.rst

       Learn how to generate images with Xinference.

-    .. grid-item-card::  Vision
+    .. grid-item-card::  Multimodal
-      :link: vision
+      :link: multimodal
       :link-type: ref

-      Learn how to process image with LLMs.
+      Learn how to process images and audio with LLMs.

 .. grid:: 2